tamphh/scrapbook/database/re-ordering_items.md

 - Default initialized values for numerator = nth_position * 10 (eg: 10, 20, 30,…) and always > 1

-- Default initialized values for numerator = 1
+- Default initialized values for denominator = 1

 - In case of moving record to the first position, we’ll implicitly use numerator = 1, denominator = 1 as the higher limit, and current first record as lower limit